ML4SCI/DeepLense/Transformers_Classification_DeepLense_Kartik_Sachdev/README.md

 # __Results__

-So, far 9 different versions of Vision Transformers have been tested.
+10 different versions of Vision Transformers have been tested.
 Results are as follows:

 ### __[CvT](https://arxiv.org/pdf/2103.15808.pdf)__